NirmalNaveen20/supermario-k8s/README.md

 #  Deploying Super Mario on Kubernetes

 Super Mario is a classic game loved by many.
 In this guide, we'll explore how to deploy a Super Mario game on Amazon's Elastic Kubernetes Service (EKS).
-Utilizing Kubernetes, we can orchestrate the game's deployment on AWS EKS, allowing for scalability, reliability, and easy manageme
+Utilizing Kubernetes, we can orchestrate the game's deployment on AWS EKS, allowing for scalability, reliability, and easy management

-AWS ECS Fargate: A serverless compute engine for containers that allows you to run containers without the need to manage the underlying infrastructure.

-AWS ECR: A fully managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.

 ## Let's Deploy
 #### Step 1.
 Launch Ubuntu instance